vtexdocs/dev-portal-content/docs/vtex-io/Perks/best-practices/vtex-io-documentation-developing-custom-storefront-components.md

 A typical slip is to design a component to perform different tasks on the screen, aiming to reuse code and develop a more significant project.

-Do not lose track of what you want the primary goal of the component to be: **the more specific, the better!**
+Ensure you maintain a clear focus on the primary objective of the component.
+It is crucial to be as precise as possible in defining this goal.

 Keep it simple.
 Components with several functionalities tend to mislead users in the interface and translate to a lot of code to manage behind the scenes, especially when handling APIs.